 Preventing Muscle Loss on GLP-1 Medications

 GLP-1 medications like Ozempic, Wegovy, Mounjaro, and Zepbound suppress appetite and drive weight loss.
-Without a deliberate protein and resistance-training plan, a meaningful portion of that weight loss can come from muscle rather than fat — and the muscle does not come back easily.
-If the medication is later discontinued, regained weight typically returns as fat while the muscle deficit persists, leaving patients in a worse metabolic state than before treatment.
-This page explains what is actually at stake, what the research suggests about muscle loss on GLP-1 therapy, how much protein to target, why resistance training is not optional, and what a realistic prevention plan looks like.
+Without a deliberate protein and resistance-training plan, a portion of that weight loss is lean soft tissue — which the newer evidence (Conte/Hall/Klein JAMA 2024; Alissou 2026 SEMALEAN) shows includes both contractile muscle and intramuscular fat.
+Muscle function and quality are preserved or improve on therapy when protein and strength training are in place; without them, lean-mass loss is a larger share of total weight loss and harder to recover.
+This page explains what the current research actually shows, the methodological gap between DEXA and MRI body composition, how much protein to target, why resistance training is not optional, and what a realistic plan looks like.
 Educational content for patients currently on or considering a GLP-1 medication.
 Not individualized Medical Nutrition Therapy.

 GLP-1 medications were designed to suppress appetite and reduce food intake.
 They do that well.
 The consequence is a sustained caloric deficit, often larger than most patients have ever maintained.
-In a caloric deficit, the body catabolizes both fat and muscle for fuel.
-Without protein intake and resistance training to signal the body to keep muscle, the split tilts toward muscle loss.
+In a caloric deficit, the body draws on both fat and lean tissue for fuel.
+Protein intake and resistance training are what shift the split toward fat loss.

 The window to build the muscle habit is while the medication is doing the appetite work.
-Habits, technique, and resistance-training consistency built during treatment carry the result forward.
+Habits, technique, and resistance-training consistency built during treatment carry the result forward whether the medication stays or goes.

 Protein: the daily target